- What Is The Triple Screen Test?

 - Are There Any Risks Associated With Triple Test?

-One of the biggest fears for a pregnant woman is the risk of her baby having abnormalities such as Down Syndrome, Edwards Syndrome or nueral tube defects.
-The fear is understandable, as the anamolies can have a dibilitating effect on the child.
+One of the biggest fears for a pregnant woman is the risk of her baby having abnormalities such as Down Syndrome, Edwards Syndrome or neural tube defects.
+The fear is understandable, as the anomalies can have a debilitating effect on the child.
 With technology advancing at a pace like never before, it is now possible to find out the defects in the baby in the womb itself through the triple screening test.

 What Is The Triple Screen Test?

-A triple screen test, also called the kettering test or triple screen or the Bart’s test, is a blood screening test that checks alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), (1) and estriol.
+A triple screen test, also called the Kettering test or triple screen or Bart’s test, is a blood screening test that checks alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), (1) and estriol.